 Traveling Tel Aviv

 This design guide to Tel Aviv is here to help you stay and play in the city that never stops.
 From unique street art tours to museum days, this bustling international hub has a little bit of everything.
 A uniquely Israeli and international mix, its rich architectural and culinary history is the perfect place for a deeper exploration.
-We recommend our urban walking tour to see the best of the best, and our Levinsky Market tour and cooking workshop to taste the best of the best.
+We recommend our Best of Tel Aviv and Jaffa Walking Tour to see the best of the best, and our Tel Aviv Carmel Market Food Tour to taste the best of the best.